sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ![alt text](images/rhel-arch.png)

+To learn more about the JBoss Enterprise Application Platform, visit [Red Hat EAP 7.2 documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/).

 ## Subscriptions and Costs

 This quickstart is designed to give multiple choice in terms of RHEL OS licensing.

 - Red Hat Enterprise Linux OS as PAYG (Pay-As-You-Go) or BYOS (Bring-Your-Own-Subscription).
-- Red Hat JBoss Enterprise Application Platform(EAP) is available through BYOS (Bring-Your-Own-Subscription) only.
+- Red Hat JBoss Enterprise Application Platform (EAP) is available through BYOS (Bring-Your-Own-Subscription) only.

 #### Using RHEL OS with PAYG Model

-If you select the RHEL OS License Type as PAYG (Pay-As-You-Go), this template uses the On-Demand Red Hat Enterprise Linux 7.7 Pay-As-You-Go image from the Azure Gallery.
+By default this template uses the On-Demand Red Hat Enterprise Linux 7.7 Pay-As-You-Go (PAYG) image from the Azure Gallery.
 When using this On-Demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".
 To avoid this, you would need to build your own RHEL image, which is defined in this [Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).

 Check [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details on the RHEL VMs pricing for PAYG model.
 In order to use RHEL in PAYG model, you will need an Azure Subscription with the specified payment method (RHEL 7.7 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux77-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription).

 #### Using RHEL OS with BYOS Model

 In order to use BYOS for RHEL OS Licensing, you need to have a valid Red Hat subscription with entitlements to use RHEL OS in Azure.
-Please complete the following pre-requisites in order to use RHEL OS through BYOS model before you deploy this quickstart template.
+Please complete the following prerequisites in order to use RHEL OS through BYOS model before you deploy this quickstart template.

 1. Ensure you have RHEL OS and JBoss EAP entitlements attached to your Red Hat Subscription.
 2. Authorize your Azure Subscription ID to use RHEL BYOS images.
-Please follow [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) to complete this process.
+Please follow [Red Hat Subscription Management documentation](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) to complete this process.
 This includes multiple steps including:

     2.1 Enable Microsoft Azure as provider in your Red Hat Cloud Access Dashboard.